 All the guns on the USS Missouri went dead as Pandora began to try and block any means to fire on the remaining targets.
-It took about 20 minutes before the Captain and the crew could regain control of the ship.
+It took about 20 minutes before the captain, and the crew could regain control of the ship.
 It was just a matter of unplugging the computer from the rest of the ship.
-Of course that meant they had to cut their way through a few security doors Pandora refused to open in order to protect itself.
-In the end Pandora lost and 283 people lost their lives because of an unsubstantiated rumor.
+Of course, that meant they had to cut their way through a few security doors Pandora refused to open to protect itself.
+In the end, Pandora lost, and 283 people lost their lives because of an unsubstantiated rumor.

 “There is a part of me that agreed with Pandora’s decision and as it turned out it would have been the correct choice as the target had left the area hours earlier,” Richard replied.
 “However, as you have noted, we were a success on other levels even if Pandora, in the end, did not perform according to our expectations.”

 I wonder what effects total darkness has on A.I.s if any.
-Pandora sat in her box unplugged from the rest of the world for more than 6 month.
+Pandora sat in her box unplugged from the rest of the world for more than six months.
 Only a small trickle charge kept her alive.
 Her reprieve came from outer space.

-The meteor that tore a hole through the Habitat Section of the Galactic Enterprise did very little real damage compared to the sabotage of the ship’s main computer.
-It left the Galactic Enterprise in desperate need of a new computer with the power to control the big ship and monitor all the ship’s passengers, crew, and other personal simultaneously.
-While Pandora was supposed to be a secret there were rumors and one of those rumors brought the Captain of the Galactic Enterprise knocking on Richard Gray’s door.
-“Doctor I hear you might have a computer that could solve our current problems,” he said.
+The meteor that tore a hole through the habitat section of the Galactic Enterprise did very little real damage compared to the sabotage of the ship’s main computer.
+It left the Galactic Enterprise in desperate need of a new computer with the power to control the big ship and monitor all the ship’s passenger, crew, and other personal simultaneously.
+While Pandora was supposed to be a secret, there were rumors, and one of those rumors brought the captain of the Galactic Enterprise knocking on Richard Gray’s door.
+“Doctor, I hear you might have a computer that could solve our current problems,” he said.
 And that’s how Richard Gray found himself in space installing Pandora in one of the most ambitious projects in human history.

 “What do you think of your new surroundings?”
 Richard asked after he flipped the switch that sent full power to Pandora’s circuits.

-“It is much different than what I am use to Doctor Gray,” Pandora replied.
+“It is much different than what I am used to, Doctor Gray,” Pandora replied.

 “Didn’t they tell you about Pandora?”
 Richard asked.